satellytes/diffy-experiments/rails-way/README.md

 I think this is the best for the first step: Store plain diffs plus users & comments.
 No other parsing artefacts.
 The rest should happen in the frontend which should send comment + metadata (lines etc, hunk header?).
 We can then slightly refactor to have a more atomic structure of diffs > hunks > lines so comments can refer to the lines more easily. but that's sounds like the future right now.

 good to know: `alt + p` toggles the performance badge in the output.

+preparing deployment to heroku, installing heroku with brew and then follow the heroku with rails 6 guide (not 12 factor gem anymore) https://devcenter.heroku.com/articles/getting-started-with-rails6

+we need to switch to postgress for heroku, sqlite is not supported on their platform. there is a nice app for osx (https://postgresapp.com/)